Kreyu/data-table-bundle/README.md

 }
 ```

+Notice the `createView` method- it creates a read-only view object of a data table, that can be easily displayed in the template.

-Then, use some data [table helper functions]() to render the data table contents:
+Inside the template, use [data table helper functions]() to render the data table contents:

 ```html
 {# templates/project/index.html.twig #}